 Digital timer switches are used to control the operation of electrical devices based on a programmed schedule.
-This project describes a programmable digital timer based on a PIC16F628A microcontroller that can be programmed to schedule the on and off operation of an electrical appliance.
+This project describes a programmable digital timer based on the PIC16F628A microcontroller that can be programmed to schedule the on and off operation of an electrical appliance.
 The appliance is controlled through a relay switch.
 This timer switch allows you to set both on and off time.
 That means, you can program when do you want to turn the device on and for how long you want it to be remained on.
 The maximum time interval that you can set for on and off operation is 99 hours and 59 minutes.
-The project uses a 16×2 character LCD with 4 push buttons to interact with the user.
+The project provides an interactive user interface using a 16×2 character LCD along with 4 push buttons.

 The complete circuit soldered on a general purpose prototyping circuit board is shown below.